howardah/wordreference/README.md

 # wordreference
- A Node implimentation of n-wissam's wordreference python script
+A Node solution for retrieving wordreference translations